 Stop counting hours.
 Start asking: what actually changed?

 If the spin is part of a larger pattern — same routines, same feelings, same days on repeat — it might be something bigger.
-That's when spinning becomes being stuck in a rut.
+That's when the treadmill becomes being stuck in a rut.

 When Every Day Feels the SameStop and Look Down